Smart City: integrate your mobility and crowd management devices

-In cities, parks, and buildings such as shopping malls, airports, and large offices we often see isolated vertical solutions such as parking systems, video surveillance, microphones for sound levels, travel info for trains/flights/boats, or ticket vending machines.
-The OpenRemote open source IoT platform for Smart Cities adds value by combining live data, connecting the dots to generate traffic and crowd predictions.
+In cities, parks, streets, malls, airports, and public buildings you are responsible to maintain all your public assets and optimise services towards your citizens or visitors.
+Whether managing traffic and mobility solutions, keeping track of air quality, or even managing trees, doing it in a cost effective manner is key.
+The OpenRemote open source IoT platform for Smart Cities adds value by combining live data, connecting the dots to generate valuable information and predictions.
 This smart aggregation of integrated solutions and the predictions help you gain new insights into activity in your area of interest and optimise your services.

 Integrate different solutions into one centralized platform

-The biggest source of new information comes from the smart combination of existing devices.
-By integrating the devices of separate systems into one centralized platform, their data can be processed and combined.
+The biggest source of new information comes from the smart combination of existing sensors and devices.
+By integrating the devices of separate systems into one centralised platform, their data can be processed and combined.
 For example the values of a microphone and a people counter allows you to make the distinction between a busy, but calm morning, and a busy noisy crowd.
+Or monitoring soil humidity in combination with weather forecasts helps you in effectively maintaining and watering your greenery.
+And for mobility, keeping track of parking occupancy or the live tracking of shared mobility solutions, helps you optimising a strategy towards a sustainable city.

 Dashboard with passenger flows